datagrok/qmk_firmware/keyboards/mitosis/keymaps/datagrok/readme.md

 ### 0.6.60

 - Experiment: no-modifier underscore on right shift key.
-- New combined numbers + keypad arrangement.
+- New combined numbers + number-pad arrangement.
   No more worrying about Num Lock key.
 - Move F-keys to left board to make room.
   Calling them "the Numbers layer" and "the Functions layer" is now less accurate but the arrangement feels better.